 \section{Higher twist and target mass corrections}

-In deriving the moment of the structure function, it is assumed that in the limit $Q^2\rightarrow\infty$ the mass of the target hadron is approaching zero.
-This assumption would be broken at the intermediate and low $Q^2$ values in which the moment would be affected significantly by the power corrections of order ${\cal O}(m_N^2/Q^2)$ where $m_N$ is denoting to the mass of the nucleon.

-This correction is known as target mass correction (TMC) and by including it, the moment for the {{}nonsinglet} structure function will be changed and corrected as it follows: ~\cite{Khorramian:2008yh,Khorramian:2009xz,Khanpour:2016uxh,Georgi:1976ve,Gluck:2006yz,Steffens:2012jx}
+To determine the moment of structure function, it is assumed that in the limit of $Q^2\rightarrow\infty$ the mass of target hadron approaches to zero.
+This assumption would be violated at the intermediate and low values of $Q^2$.
+In these regions, the moment is significantly affected by the power correction of order ${\cal O}(m_N^2/Q^2)$ where $m_N$ denotes the nucleon mass \cite{Kataev:1996vu,Kataev:1997nc}.
+This correction is known as the target mass correction (TMC).
+Taking into account the TMC effect leads to change the moment of non-singlet structure function as it follows ~\cite{Khorramian:2008yh,Khorramian:2009xz,Khanpour:2016uxh,Georgi:1976ve,Gluck:2006yz,Steffens:2012jx},